Royal Lao Air Force: Aftermath

 The Lao People's Liberation Army Air Force found itself short of trained personnel to operate its expanded inventory of aircraft against the continuing Hmong insurgency.
 Ex-RLAF T-28s were used to bomb Hmong villages.
 Imprisoned RLAF pilots were released to fly for the new government.
 Between 1975 and 1977, there were nine defections by them into Thailand.
-The LPLAAF thus lost two of its 29 T-28s; four UH-34 copters, a C-47, a T-41, and an Antonov AN-2 also made the trip south, with the latter being returned.
+The LPLAAF thus lost two of its 29 T-28s; four UH-34 helicopters, a C-47, a T-41, and an Antonov AN-2 also made the trip south, with the latter being returned.